loader image

 My own pictures.

 All in all, I don’t care too much about the pictures I take.
-I enjoy taking them, I have fun when I edit them, but that’s it.
-The interest I can have wondering whether a picture works or not is strictly because of my interest in the discipline itself, not the picture in particular.
+I enjoy taking them, and I have fun when I edit them, but that’s it.
+The interest I can have in wondering whether a picture works or not is strict because of my interest in the discipline itself, not the picture in particular.
 In other words, when I look at my photographs, I look at them as a means to figure out what photography is to me, not the photograph itself.

 Picture perfection.